-110103310 Shar Bevelophiener lan (Adapted from Kress, V.E. & Protivnak, J.J.
-(2009) Counseling Student Behaviors.
-Counselor Educa 9).
-Professional Development Plans to Remedy Problematic ation and Supervision, 48, 154-166) Student Name: Date: Section I. Area(s) for Professional Deve elopment It has been noted that (student name) would benefit from professional development to remediate e the following professional development issue(s): coursework, quality of specialization coursework de progress towards degree completion, quality of foundational rk, quality of clinical skill, quality of scholarly skill, cooperativeness, ty, empathy, acceptance of diversity, ethics, and/or professionalism.)
+Professional L Development Plan (Adapted from Kress, V.E. & Protivnak, J.J.
+(2009).
+Profess Counseling Student Behaviors.
+Counselor Education and S · · · · · · · · · · · · · · · · · · · Student Name: Date: Section I. Area(s) for Professional Developmen nt It has been noted that (student name) would benefit from professional development to remediate the foll ss towards degree completion, quality of foundational of clinical skill, quality of scholarly skill, cooperativeness, hy, acceptance of diversity, ethics, and/or professionalism.)
 Section II.
-Professional Development A Activities collectively requiring that you engage in relate to the competencies addressed which satisfactory programmes. receiving your counseling degree, the counseling faculty is n the following professional development activities that within our program's retention policy.
-For each competency ress must be made should be documented.
-Please consider e shared with site supervisors by the faculty member(s)
+Professional Development Activities • collectively requiring that you engage in the fol relate to the competencies addressed within ou listed a date by which satisfactory progress mu ng your counseling degree, the counseling faculty is lowing professional development activities that ur program's retention policy.
+For each competency st be made should be documented.
+Please consider d with site supervisors by the faculty member(s)